elementary/actions/gettext-template/README.md

 ## Install Dependencies

-If you need dependencies not included in the package `elementary-sdk`, you need to install manually by using the `dependencies` input.
+If you need dependencies not included in the package `elementary-sdk` on build, you need to install them manually.

+This action automatically install dependencies listed in `debian/control` file in the `deb-packaging` branch if it exists.

+If your project doesn't have the `deb-packaging` branch, you can use the `dependencies` input.
 Example:

 ```yaml
 with: